Bloodborne Pathogen (BBP) Exposure

 For an after hours BBP exposure

-During the event of an exposure while working a shift of rotation at a partner site, such as Ascension, or after normal business hours at UT Health Austin, please go to your nearest Emergency Department or 24 hour Urgent Care.
-The nearest ED to the Health Transformation Building is Dell Seton Medical Center.
+During the event of an exposure while working a shift of rotation at a partner site, such as Ascension, or after normal business hours, please go to your nearest Emergency Department or 24 hour Urgent Care.
+For after hours exposures on campus, the nearest ED is St. David's Medical Center Emergency Room, located at 919 East 32nd St., Austin, TX 78705.
+For UTHA/Dell employees, the nearest ED to the Health Transformation Building is Dell Seton Medical Center.

 Important things to remember

-• Tell Employee Health as soon as possible -- don't wait until the end of the day!
+• Tell us as soon as possible -- don't wait until the end of the day!

 • While the initial exposure wound might not be that bad, possible HIV treatment must begin within 72 hours if the source patient is not drawn on site or is positive for HIV.